-Overall, on average for each individual weather hazard, 650 articles were written that also consider climate change (total number of articles including climate change in figure 2/total number of hazards reported in figure 1).
-The hazard with the most articles written is drought, on average per drought, there have been 3,000k articles in the last 5 years (Figure 42).
-The weather hazard with on average the least number of articles per weather hazard occurrence over the last 5 years are floods with 200 articles (Figure 42).
+Overall, on average for each individual weather hazard, 650 articles were written that also consider climate change.
+The hazard with the most articles written is drought, on average per drought, there have been 3k articles in the last 5 years (Figure 2).
+The weather hazard with on average the least number of articles per weather hazard occurrence over the last 5 years are floods with 200 articles (Figure 2).